-This new home will be built in Itchenor, a small Parish that sits at the mouth of Chichester Harbour with its family sailing club established in 1927.
+This new eco house will be built in Itchenor, a small Parish that sits at the mouth of Chichester Harbour with its family sailing club established in 1927.

 Our Client’s brief was to ensure an ecological blueprint was at the heart of this home’s design with every Passive House standard considered for energy efficiency.
 This has resulted in a ultra-low energy building that requires minimal energy for space heating or cooling.
 This will enable this new home to reuse “free” heat to cleverly heat itself.